formester/formester-site/content/blog/best-survey-questions.md

 Here are some tips for writing a good survey question:

-* **Specify your questions** To get useful data from users, you should be as precise and specific as possible.
+* **Specify your questions:** To get useful data from users, you should be as precise and specific as possible.
 This will help them to be honest and provide more information.
 * **Clarify your motives:** Be direct to keep visitors' attention.
 * **Don't insist on users answering the questions:** Choose your survey questions carefully to avoid losing users who don’t want to share their secrets.
 * **Use closed-ended questions:** On longer surveys, like multi-step ones, try to limit open-ended questions to 1–5.